-Please do not come to class when you are sick!!
+We will often be completing work together in class, and scores from these assignments will count towards your grade.
 If you are sick and unable to attend class, you will have a chance to earn 80% of these attendance points back: show me that you have copied the notes from a classmate and complete any assignments done in class during your absence.